 Grete and Hege organized a lot of interactive exercises, discussions and practice.
 They also visited Tapa in February and March 2020, to offer guidance to trainee facilitators during their self-training practice.

 By the autumn of 2020, ten professionals were ready to receive their ICDP certificates having completed training at facilitator level.
-Grete Hyldmo explains:
+Grete Hyldmo explained:

 “I am very proud and happy to inform that the six professionals working in the schools in Tapa, Estonia have qualified for certification as ICDP facilitators.
 They participated actively in two training workshops held in Norway, in October 2019 and in January 2020.
 After the workshops they carried out their practical tasks conscientiously.
 They attended six full days of training and spent one day visiting two kindergartens and a primary school.
 They also had three days off for sightseeing Trondheim and its surroundings.